 2. They help build confidence

 Superheroes have the confidence and strength to face anything that comes their way.
-After watching them, your child may also start believing that nothing is impossible, which can boost their self-confidence.
-If your child is reticent or has low self-confidence, exposing them to the fantastic world of superheroes may help them come out of the shell and encourage them to face the world with renewed confidence.
+After watching them, your child may also start believing that nothing is impossible, which can boost their self-confidence (4).
+If your child is reticent or has low self-confidence, exposing them to the fantastic world of superheroes may help them come out of their shell and encourage them to face the world with a revitalized sense of empowerment.

 3. They instill compassion

-Superheroes protect the needy and the innocent.
-Being exposed to this superhero trait will teach children the importance of compassion and inspire them to help people who need support.
+Superheroes embody heroism as they protect the needy and the innocent.
+Being exposed to this superhero trait will teach children the importance of compassion and inspire them to help people who need support (5).

 4. They educate children about right and wrong

 Superheroes fight for what is right and ethical.
-Following their footsteps can help children understand the difference between right and wrong and motivate them to follow the righteous path.
+Following their footsteps can help children understand the difference between right and wrong and motivate them to follow the righteous path (2).

 5. They show that anyone can change the world